National Down Syndrome Advocacy Coalition

 The National Down Syndrome Advocacy Coalition (“NDAC”) is a member service of the National Down Syndrome Congress (“NDSC”).
 NDAC is a grassroots advocacy service that is designed to educate individuals with Down syndrome, their family members and other allies about policy issues and give them the advocacy tools and techniques they need to effectively engage with their legislators to advocate for change.
 NDAC aligns with NDSC’s purpose since its founding in 1973: to promote the interests of people with Down syndrome and their families through advocacy, public awareness and information.

-NDAC is comprised of three types of members: Members, State Leaders and Group Members.
+NDAC is comprised of two types of members: Members and Group Members.
 NDAC Members are advocates of all abilities and levels of advocacy experience.
 Anyone can become an NDAC Member by filling out the application and agreeing to the terms of membership.
-NDAC State Leaders are NDAC Members who have advanced advocacy experience and will serve as NDSC’s main grassroots organizers for their states.
-State Leaders will be selected by NDSC staff through a rolling application process.
 NDAC Group Members are local, statewide or national groups that are Down syndrome-specific, cross-disability, other disability-specific or other allies who are interested in working together with NDAC on outreach, messaging and sharing information.

-NDSC would like to thank all NDAC Members, State Leaders and Group Members for their interest and volunteer advocacy efforts.
+NDSC would like to thank all NDAC Members and Group Members for their interest and volunteer advocacy efforts.
 Joining our voices together through NDAC will make us all stronger in advocating for the rights and opportunities for people with Down syndrome.